Button — Smart UI JavaScript API

 Default value

-const button = document.querySelector('smart-button');
+const el = document.querySelector('smart-button');

-const button = document.querySelector('smart-button');
+const el = document.querySelector('smart-button');

-let content = button.content;
+const content = el.content;

 Determines whether the button is interactive.
 When enabled ('true'), users can click and interact with the button.
 When disabled ('false'), the button appears inactive and does not respond to user actions.